jing2003/jing2003.github.io/essays/coding-standard.md

 <img width="200px" class="rounded float-start pe-4" src="../img/coding-standard.png">

-*Learn and use coding standard for yourself and others*
+*Learn and use coding standard for yourself and other!s*

 ## What is the coding standard?